JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 - The **Show graph** option has been implemented on all pages and tabs related to changes.
 With this option enabled, the changes are displayed as a graph of commits to the related VCS roots.

 <img src="dk-sakura-changelog.png" width="706" alt="Change Log tab with changes graph"/>

-## Accelerated Artifact Upload

-Starting with version 2023.05, TeamCity breaks down large artifact files into chunks and uploads these chunks in parallel.
-As a result, compared to previous TeamCity versions, the artifacts are faster uploaded to the server and become available sooner.

 ## Run Steps Only for Failed Builds